TaXi0k/MyDeathLink/README.md

 * This project is built with **Windows only** in mind!
 It **DOESN'T** and probably **WON'T EVER** work on Linux or MacOS.
 * If you are on Windows 11 or Windows 10, everything should work.
 * All mods are built for **Windows only**.
 They will **not** work on Linux or MacOS.
-Specific mods may have additional requirements depending on the game, so check each mod’s instructions.
+Specific mods may have additional requirements depending on the game f.e.
+GTAV mod requires ScriptHookV and DS3 mod requires ModEngine.

 ## What MyDeathLink is?